Azure Peering Service overview

 To use Peering Service, customers aren't required to register with Microsoft.
 The only requirement is to contact a Peering Service partner to get the service.
 To opt in for Peering Service telemetry, customers must register for it in the Azure portal.

-For instructions on how to register Peering Service, see Register Peering Service by using the Azure portal.
+For instructions on how to register a Peering Service, see Create, change, or delete a Peering Service connection using the Azure portal.

 This article is intended for network architects in charge of enterprise connectivity to the cloud and to the internet.

 What is Peering Service?

 - An IP service that uses the public internet.